tigerhawkvok/asm-mammal-database/meta/init-osx/wrapping-up.md

 select id, username, flag, admin_flag, su_flag from userdata;
 ```

-Note that the last row should have your username, and take note of the ID in the first column of that row.
+Note that the last row should have your username, and take note of the ID in the first column of that row (it should be a number, and is probably the number `3`).
 Then run:

 ```sql
 UPDATE userdata SET `flag`=1, `admin_flag`=1, `su_flag`=1 WHERE `id`=YOUR_USER_ID_NUMBER;